 When figs are grown in containers, water and nutrient levels must be closely monitored.
 In the heat of summer, my potted fig requires daily irrigation and I feed it every seven to 10 days with a half-strength solution of all-purpose 20-20-20 fertilizer from late spring to late summer.
 Fortunately, figs are excellent garden communicators, and their leaves droop the moment they get thirsty, but if plants become too water-stressed they promptly abort their fruit, so it pays to keep an eye on them.

-In five years, I’ve only repotted my ‘Chicago Hardy’ once, but when I moved it to a slightly larger container, I also root-pruned it (removing 25 per cent of the oldest, woodiest roots) to control its size.
+After five years, I repotted my ‘Chicago Hardy’ once, but when I moved it to a slightly larger container, I also root-pruned it (removing 25 per cent of the oldest, woodiest roots) to control its size.
 I’ve never had any insect or disease problems with my figs although I’ve certainly lost some fruit to cheeky squirrels.
 In their native climes, figs are pollinated by one-eighth-inch (2-mm)-long wasps (Blastophaga psenes), but “common” cold-hardy figs are self-fruitful and don’t rely on insect pollinators to produce fruit.
-‘Chicago Hardy’ bears small- to medium-sized figs that turn from pale green to dark purple when ripe; my largest fig this year — so far — was about the size of a ping pong ball and weighed just over one ounce (34 grams to be exact).
+‘Chicago Hardy’ bears small- to medium-sized figs that turn from pale green to dark purple when ripe; my largest fig one year was about the size of a ping pong ball and weighed just over one ounce (34 grams to be exact).

 When harvesting figs, I’m sometimes tempted to don a toga, and pretend I’m Cato the Elder (234-149 BC), who waxed poetic about figs in his De Agri Cultura (or “On Agriculture”) and had definite “fig-pig” tendencies.
 In fact, archaeologists believe that figs were probably the first plant to be cultivated by humans around 9300 BC, predating the domestication of barley, wheat and legumes (beans, lentils and peas) by more than 1,000 years.
 I’m not surprised: A ripe fig fresh off the tree is a gastronomic thrill that will never get old.